shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 ‘Nic tapped on the boots.

 “Oh, you want info about your boots?”
 Fisher thought.
-“I can check my collection tomorrow and see if I have it.”
+“I can check my collection tomorrow and see if I have something on it.”

 ‘Nic smiled and clapped.
 Then she noticed what time it was.
 She pointed across the river.